UntouchedOdin0/ChatGUI/README.md

 If you would like to you could fork it.

 # TOS
-Please don't say you mad it, It took me ages to make it and i'll be updating it much more.
+Please don't say you made it, It took me ages to make it and i'll be updating it much more.

+#Bugs
+Just contact me and I'll fix it :)

+Skype: spigot.plugins
+Spigot: DevBukkit
+MC-M: UntouchedOdin0